newtonjin/SYMDLPEXTRACTOR/README.md

 Connectivity to the Oracle database</br>
 Visual C++ 14.0 or greater</br>

+## Attention
+If you are using python 3.9 or lower use the standart version, if you are using python 3.10 or greater use the _oracle version!

 ## Changes:
 > Version 1.2:</br>
 > * Now the incident severity shows the real value as HIGH, MEDIUM or LOW</br>